DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 We implement the core metadata requirements with METS (Metadata Encoding & Transmission Standard, <http://www.loc.gov/standards/mets/>).
 In this specification we describe the core elements used, more elements are available in the METS standard and can be used in the own implementation.

 Some of the core metadata requirements are already visible from the structure presented in the previous Section.
 As seen in the previous section one or more METS files can be present.
-The METS file describing the whole package is from now called "Root METS" and the METS file present in the Representation folder is called "Representation METS" in the rest of this document.
+The METS file describing the whole package is from now called "Package METS" and the METS file present in the Representation folder is called "Representation METS" in the rest of this document.
 The detailed specification of using METS within the CSIP is available in Section 5.3.

 In addition to the METS files the CSIP recommends the inclusion of PREMIS metadata (PREservation Metadata Implementation Strategies, <http://www.loc.gov/standards/premis/>) in appropriate preservation metadata folders.
 This is especially relevant when aiming for an interoperable approach towards provenance and access to Information Packages.
 However, we recognise that, especially in the case of SIPs, appropriate preservation metadata is not always available.
 As such this is also not an absolute requirement though highly desirable.
 The detailed specification of the use of PREMIS within the CSIP is available in Section 5.4.